How to Translate an Overseas Driving License for New Zealand

 Converting your overseas driving license to a New Zealand driver license

 Another way to legally drive in New Zealand is to get a New Zealand Driver License.
-If you are in New Zealand for more than 12 months, your overseas driver license and it’s translation is no longer valid.
+If you are in New Zealand for more than 12 months, your overseas driver license and its translation are no longer valid.
 You will have to get a New Zealand Driver License.
 Nevertheless, this is a pretty quick and simple process of converting your overseas driving license, along with the valid translation, into a New Zealand Driver License.
 If you are from one of the following countries, you will not need to take a theory or practical test:

 Australia, Austria, Belgium, Canada, Denmark, Finland, France, Germany, Greece, Hong Kong, Ireland, Italy, Japan, Luxembourg, The Netherlands, Norway, Portugal, South Africa, South Korea, Spain, Sweden, Switzerland, The United Kingdom, United States of America.